ArjayS/vue_fullStack_ecommerce/README.md

 @2:08:20, Commands and guide to create our ecommerce database,

-- @2:08:25, Creating a new database for our backend
+- @2:08:25, Creating a new database for our backend,:

+> show dbs ---> Shows all the database in the system
+> use vue-db-ecommerce ---> Creates a database in the system